epfworkshop/epfworkshop.github.io/philosophy.md

 ## Philosophy
 *To provide young researchers in East Asia, in particular, with opportunities to share knowledge, build networks, and present their work in the fields of planet formation and exoplanets.*

+International workshops held within nearby regions and time zones are financially and logistically advantageous for young researchers.
+It is also desirable to promote collaborative studies among geographically close institutions.
+Strategically, the EPF series aims to strengthen scientific cohesion within East Asia, establishing it as a major axis of planetary science alongside the United States and Europe.

 ## Talk Structure: three categories of talks: